Rockland Community College’s

 LIVESTREAM

-The 62nd Commencement Ceremony was livestreamed on the Rockland CC Youtube page at 11 am on May 23, 2022.
-You can watch the recording of the event using the following link to recording.
+The 64th Commencement Ceremony was livestreamed on the Rockland CC Youtube page at 11 am on May 20, 2024.
 If you have any questions, please email [email protected].

 COMMENCEMENT CEREMONY